Traversable Wormhole Solutions in massive $F(T)$ gravity: Spherically symmetric solutions in massive gravity

-We note that in eqns \eqref{1101} and \eqref{1103} the spin-connection depend only of the $A_3$ component.
-This means that the $A_1$ and $A_2$ components in eqn \eqref{1104} will not influence the spin connection and will only influence the coframe.
-On a physical point of view, eqn \eqref{1104} describes a typical Morris-Thorne wormhole spacetime structure \cite{massivefrgravity1,morristhorne1,morristhorne2}.
+We mention here that in \eqref{1101} and \eqref{1103} the spin-connection depend only of the $A_3$ component, which implies that the $A_1$ and $A_2$ components in \eqref{1104} will not affect the spin connection and will only affect the { coframe components as also shown in \cite{SSpaper}}.